davebenson/doom4-walkthrough/README.md

 You can jump directly to the nearest island, or jump down and make slightly easier jumps up the islands.
 In either event, a Skull-Switch is at the top; pressing it, you'll see a gate lift on the lower level.
 Jump down there, killing The Possesseds flailing around.

 The green mist will teleport you to the next area;
-before doing that, head right to pick up supplies and Revenant Model (Astroguy) (a Secret).
+before doing that, head right to pick up supplies and Secret #1: "Revenant Model, Astroguy".

 Head through the teleporter.